amyfung/gmail-padding/README.md

 # README: Chrome-Based Browser Extension to Add Vertical Padding to Gmail Cards

+A very simple extension for adding and customizing the vertical padding in Gmail's inbox email cards.

 ## Installation Steps

 ### Step 1: Download the Extension